Version 2 is now in full Beta Testing for IMS Web Engine

 already provided.
 An example of a shaded path can be viewed

 at: is74fig4.htm.
-If you have Adobe's
+If you have Adobe's SVG viewer installed you

 can view an animated path Object with shading, transparency